CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 even less adding the values -> you are just summing 3 values that are essentially made up.

 It also sets up a weird game that the developer all of a sudden has a self-interest in playing.
 Pretend that the developer believes the above estimates are accurate.
-It's in his best interests to tell management:
+It's in his best interests to tell management
 1. A takes 5 days
 2. B takes 5 days
 3. C takes 5 days